Why Study in Japan? Here are our top 10 reasons

 9. Lifelong friendships and future career connections

-Studying in Japan and sharing this unique experience with your fellow students will lead to lifelong international friendships and future career connections.
-At iCLA, you will be studying with students from over forty other countries.
-Our faculty is also very multicultural, with over 60% of them coming from outside Japan, and 88% of the full time faculty members having been educated overseas.
+Our faculty is also very multicultural.
+Over 60% of them come from outside Japan, and over 90% of the full time faculty members were educated overseas.
 Our students regularly describe iCLA as a real melting pot, where they are supported to share their differing viewpoints and learn about each other’s cultures.

 10. Japanese food tastes better in Japan!